LinduinoBob/LTM9057_demo/README.md

 Bit values within specific registers may be written to by entering their position 0 to 7, (Refer to LTM9057 datasheet Tables 4 - 16), using "4-Set Bit" or "Clear Bit"

-Customized values for current sense resistance, ADIN scaling and device address may be adjusted in the DC2819A-2_Linduino.ino file at lines 10 - 12
+Customized values for current sense resistance, ADIN scaling and device address may be changed in the DC2819A-2_Linduino.ino file at lines 10 - 12